How to Choose the Right Size Pet Travel Carrier with Wheels for Your Dog or Cat

 My dog is 40 pounds, and I saw a carrier advertised for 'large dogs up to 50 pounds.'
 Should I just go for it, or is that a rookie mistake?

 That's a classic 'too good to be true' situation, and yes, it's a rookie mistake waiting to happen.
 While the weight limit is 50 pounds, the dimensions might be too small for your 40-pounder to actually turn around comfortably.
-I once tried to fit my 30-pound Border Collie in a carrier rated for 40 pounds, and he looked like he was trying to fold himself into a carry-on.
+A 30-pound dog can look cramped even in a carrier rated for 40 pounds, folding itself in like a carry-on.
 Always check the length and height measurements before buying, not just the weight.

 Do I really need a special tape measure for my pet, or can I just use a regular one?

 You absolutely do not need a special pet tape measure.
 A standard retractable tape measure you'd use for DIY projects or sewing will work just fine.
 The key is to get accurate measurements from nose to tail and floor to shoulder.
-I've used the same $5 hardware store tape measure for years, and it hasn't failed me yet.
+A simple $5 hardware-store tape measure is all you need.
 Just make sure it's flexible enough to bend around your pet's body.

 What if I buy a carrier, measure my pet, and it still feels too small once they're inside?